 It’s important to talk to someone about your caring responsibilities no matter the situation and open up to a trusted friend, family member, manager at work, or teacher.

-If you haven’t already, register with us here or call us on 0800 181 4118 to find out the support that’s available to you as a carer.
+If you haven’t already, register with us on our website or call us on 0800 181 4118 to find out the support that’s available to you as a carer.
 You can also come along to our carers cafes or support groups without registering with us.
-Find out what’s on here.
+Find out what is happening in our whats on page.

 There are also lots of organisations that may be able to help you: